Chart Color Schemes

 Northgate displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Northgate, as per the latest Census evaluation, 57.1% of dwellings were houses while 42.9% comprised other types such as semi-detached homes, apartments, and 'other' dwellings.
-This differs slightly from Brisbane's metropolitan area which had 56.6% houses and 43.4% other dwellings.
+Northgate's dwellings, as per the latest Census, consisted of 57.1% houses and 42.9% other types (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 56.6% houses and 43.4% other dwellings.
 Home ownership in Northgate stood at 19.5%, with mortgaged dwellings at 37.2% and rented ones at 43.2%.
-The median monthly mortgage repayment in the area was $2,100, higher than Brisbane's metro average of $1,950.
-Meanwhile, the median weekly rent figure in Northgate was recorded at $360, compared to Brisbane's metro average of $400.
-Nationally, Northgate's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+The median monthly mortgage repayment was $2,100, higher than Brisbane metro's $1,950.
+Median weekly rent was $360, compared to Brisbane metro's $400.
+Nationally, Northgate's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower at $375.

 Frequently Asked Questions - Housing